tamton-aquib/staline.nvim/README.md

 > `lsp`, `lsp_name`, `file_size` are not included in the default settings.

-Check out [wiki](https://github.com/tamton-aquib/staline.nvim/wiki) to see some premade configs and tips.
+Check out [wiki](https://github.com/tamton-aquib/staline.nvim/wiki) to see some premade configs and tips. <br />
+To know more about colors and highlights, check [highlights wiki](https://github.com/tamton-aquib/staline.nvim/wiki/Highlights)

 # Bufferline